-21. Reducing the cost of electricity is critical to improve competitiveness:
+24. Reducing the cost of electricity is critical to improve competitiveness:

 - The action plan prepared by the Electricity Sector Enterprise Team (ESET) foresees replacing current (oil-fired) generation capacity with gas, coal and ethane-fired plants, to achieve significant cost savings.
-Next steps will include the conversion of the Bogue power station from oil to gas by December 31, 2015.
-In addition, the government has approved the construction of Jamaica's first natural gas-fired power plant, a 190MW facility to be built and operated by JPS, and to be completed by 2017. - A revised Electricity Act was tabled in parliament in January (structural benchmark), and is expected to become effective by end-April 2015. - We are also preparing a plan to ensure that all public entities (central government, local government, and public bodies) meet their financial obligations in a timely manner.

-22. Labour market reforms are progressing.
-In the context of the recently launched Comprehensive Labour Market Reform Agenda, a Labour Market Reform Commission will be operational by April 2015 to review existing policies and practices in the areas of education and training; productivity, technology and innovation; labour policies and legislation; social protection; and industrial relations.
-Options to reduce the impact of high separation costs are being reviewed by the Unemployment Insurance Committee, and decisions are to be supported by two IDB-supported consultancies on Unemployment Insurance.
-A Cabinet note regarding options for reducing high separation costs will be submitted by April 2015.
+Next steps will include the conversion of the Bogue power station from oil to gas by April 2016.
+In addition, the government has approved the construction of Jamaica's first natural gas-fired power plant, a 190MW facility to be built and operated by JPS, and to be completed by 2017.
+Several renewable energy projects are also under way. - A revised Electricity Act was tabled in parliament in January (structural benchmark), and is expected to become effective in September 2015. - We will prepare a plan to ensure that all public entities (central government, local government, and public bodies) meet their financial obligations in a timely manner. - 25.
+Labour market reforms are progressing.
+In the context of the recently launched Comprehensive Labour Market Reform Agenda, a Labour Market Reform Commission and Secretariat was established and became operational on April 1, 2015.
+The Commission will review policies and practices in five thematic areas of education and training; productivity, technology and innovation; labour policies and legislation; social protection; and industrial relations.
+A concept note on options to reduce the impact of high separation costs was submitted to Cabinet in July 2015.
+The Commission is expected to provide the Government with recommendations for reform covering all five thematic areas by April 2016.